 You CAN visit this part of Iceland on a day trip from Reykjavik (like this one), but I highly recommend stretching it out over two days so you can also visit the Jokulsarlon glacial lagoon and the ice caves beneath Iceland’s massive Vatnajökull glacier.

-A couple different companies offer overnight tours on the south coast, but I really enjoyed traveling with Goecco.
-They are a small, independently owned tour company based in Reykjavik, and their 2-day Ice Caves tour is a lot of fun.
+A couple different companies offer overnight tours on the south coast (the company we went with sadly went out of business).
 You'll see famous waterfalls like Seljalandsfoss and Skogafoss, get to admire Reynisfjara Beach, visit the glacier lagoon, and go ice caving (as long as conditions allow) beneath a glacier.

 And, because you stay overnight essentially in the middle of nowhere, you have a good chance of spotting the Northern Lights on this tour, too, if the skies are clear.
-Read about my tour here.
+Read about my tour here (though remember that this specific tour isn't available any longer).

-Price: The Goecco tour I did starts at $790 USD per person, which includes transport, guides, overnight accommodation, dinner and breakfast, ice caving and glacier walking, plus all necessary gear.
-That's a lot for a 2-day tour, though.
+Price: Extreme Iceland offers a 2-day tour like this that runs roughly $400 per person.
+They're a good, solid company with a good reputation in Iceland.
 If you're looking for a more cost effective one-day trip, this one ($90) includes waterfalls, glaciers, and beaches, while this one ($160) includes a visit to the glacier lagoon, too.

 Day 9: Go horseback riding